-5 Reasons Why Having Your Period When Having Surgery Is Not Ideal
+5 Reasons Why Having Your Period During Surgery Is Not Ideal

-Disclaimer: Please note any information provided should be used only as an information guide and not CosMediTour giving advice.
-Do your own valid surgery research and seek advice from a general practitioner to enable you to be fully informed about surgery.
+Disclaimer: Please note that any information provided should be used only as an information guide and not CosMediTour giving advice.
+Do your own valid surgery research and seek advice from a General Practitioner to enable you to be fully informed about surgery.
 CosMediTour Surgery Terms & Conditions apply.